 In Spring 2020, Microsoft partnered with New York University to optimize

-the user experience of Visual Studio Code for new programmers.
-These are
+the UX of Visual Studio Code for new programmers.

 First and second-year undergraduate students have difficulty with learning how to code, which may be resolved by facilitating a more seamless collaboration with others.
 We know we are correct when students are able to learn the basics of programming together, measured by their ability to complete assignments or onboarding tasks through Visual Studio Code Live Share.

 In Microsoft’s New York Education Research Trip in October 2019,